 This action, which provides additional staff on campus to ensure our students feel safe and connected at school, is for our low-income and HFY students.
 Our low-income and HFY students often come from difficult home environments and can feel disconnected from school.
 They require intentional and supportive adult connections.
 The schools provide additional adult presence and train them with support strategies to help engage and connect with our students.
 In the middle school, campus aides greet students and have a target group of low-income and foster youth students they monitor to ensure they feel welcome at school.
 They are often the adult our low-income and foster students seek out when they need support or assistance.
 We have additional intermediate clerical assistants that are over the base program to continue to support outreach to our low-income and foster students and families.
 These clerical assistants connect with families when there is difficulty with attendance or other academic situations.
 In high school, we have Resource Officers to promote a welcoming, safe, and secure campus for our students.
 The resource officers provide outreach, mentoring, and support to a group of low-income and foster students.
 This strategy of adding additional staff on campus is effective as evidenced in our student perception data in the 2022 LCAP Spring survey, 85% think they fit in at school.
 Our low-income and foster youth students are feeling connected as evidenced by our graduation rate, 93.8% for low-income students and 83.8% for foster youth.
 In addition, the presence of the extra staff supports our work around school connectedness and chronic absenteeism.
-The Chronic Absenteeism rates for our low-income and foster youth hare high, currently at 42.1% and 35.3%.
-Though our chronic absenteeism indicator for low-income students increased to 42.1% and 35.3% for foster youth during the 2021-22 school year, an internal analysis indicates this increase was due to COVID effects and not due to feeling isolated or disconnect budgeted LCFF expenditures of \$59,113,608.00 for contributing actions.
-We have increased or improved services for foster youth, English learners, and low-income students by the required percentage by providing the following:
+The Chronic Absenteeism rates for our low-income and foster youth are high, currently at 42.1% and 35.3%.
+Though our chronic absenteeism indicator for low-income students increased to 42.1% and 35.3% for foster youth during the 2021-22 school year, an internal analysis indicates this increase was due to COVID effects and not due to feeling isolated or disconnected from school.
+We will monitor this metric with our chronic absenteeism metric, and we expect to see a decrease in our 2024 low-income (3% decrease) and foster youth (5% decrease) rates.